sut-ai/notes/notebooks/18_deep_neural_network/index.md

 ![](https://i.imgur.com/3nItEgk.png)

 ## Conv Layer
 This layer is the main difference between CNNs and MLPs.
 Convolution in the word refers to two operators between two functions.
-In mathematics convolution define as below:
+In mathematics convolution is defined as below:
 <img src="https://render.githubusercontent.com/render/math?math=(f * g)(t) := \int_{-\infty}^{\infty} f(\tau)g(t - \tau)d\tau">
 In this image, you can see an example for functions of convolution and two other similar operators.